 Where Lahti's Dining Ambitions Found Their Address

 Lahti sits roughly 100 kilometres north of Helsinki, a mid-sized city better known for ski jumping and lake access than for its restaurant culture.
-That context matters when assessing what Roux, on Rautatienkatu 7, has achieved since opening in 2007.
+That context matters when assessing what Roux, on Rautatienkatu 7, has achieved.
 In a country where serious dining tends to concentrate inside the capital's ring road, restaurants that build a sustained awards presence in secondary cities are doing something the geography actively works against.
-Roux has done that for nearly two decades.

 In Finland, the narrative around serious wine culture defaults quickly to Helsinki.
 The capital holds the density of sommeliers, the import relationships, and the venue concentration that makes wine programming easier to sustain.
 Against that backdrop, what co-owner Kati Onnela built at Roux from the outset represents something structurally different: a wine-forward identity established in eastern Finland, where the infrastructure and the audience both had to be developed rather than inherited.